 Ask just about any vegan parent about the challenges they face with their kids’ everyday nutrition, and the subject of vegan snacks for kids is bound to come up.

 It’s tricky enough to put together a daily menu of vegan breakfasts, lunches and dinners that’s both nutritious and appealing to picky eaters.

 Thankfully, finding the perfect vegan snacks doesn’t have to be complicated.
 My list of 40 kid-friendly vegan snacks below offers a variety of snack ideas and recipes that are both delicious and healthy.
 Even the pickiest of eaters will find something to their taste!

-Looking for vegan food ideas for kids who are even younger?
-See my post about 7 homemade vegan baby food recipes that are appropriate for kids from 6 months and up, and this post about what my almost 2 year-old vegan kid eats in a day.
+Looking for more vegan food ideas for kids?
+See this post about 7 homemade vegan baby food recipes that are appropriate for kids from 6 months and up, and this post about what my almost 2 year-old vegan kid eats in a day.

 And if you’re new to vegan parenting and aren’t sure where to start, check out my list of 20+ vegan parenting resources for both parents and kids, from nutrition guides and books to helpful websites, forums, etc.